 A physics major can also graduate with Latin honors, which is based on the student's grade point average and does not require any research.
 Details about Latin honors can found on the Registrar's webpage Academic Recognition and Honors.

-Students doing senior theses may wish to register for Physics 495, an independent study course.
+Students doing senior thesis may wish to register for PHYSICS 495, an independent study course.
 However this is not required.

 To enter the Physics honors program, a student must: